amadeus/impact-layers/README.md

 This draw method would always ensure that the GUI is drawn on top of all other game elements.
 Sure this is quick and dirty, and yes it works, however, what happens if we want to build a pause screen?
 We have to now add logic into `.updateGUILayer` to ensure it doesn't display when the game is paused.
 This can also apply to numerous situations, such as the level completion screen, or the opening menu, etc. All of a sudden you have this extra function call that is highly unnecessary in many contexts, and every time you build out a new part of your game that doesn't need the GUI, you have to ensure this method never gets called or returns immediately; the beginning of some good spaghetti code!

 Enter Layers, the elegant way of handling all of this.
 As I stated earlier, Layers overwrites the based `update` and `draw` methods of `ig.Game` with a highly extendible API that allows you to draw any number of layers in any order you please.
+Read on into the [Getting Started](#getting-started) section to learn the new and improved way of doing things in Layers.

 ## Getting Started